evert/evert.github.com/_posts/2022/2022-11-01-hello-mastadon.md

 Twitter clone, but it's based on a federated protocol called 'ActivityPub'.
 What this means in practice, is that there's no central server.
 There's many [instances](https://joinmastodon.org/servers).
-Each of these instances is managed by different people, but you can still follow and be followed by people on different instances.
+Each of these instances is managed by different people, and many of them focus on specific interests.

-Like email, it doesn't matter which provider you go with, you can send and receive messages to everyone else.
-Unlike email, it appears that with Mastadon you can actually migrate to different instances if you don't like your current one.
+With email, it doesn't matter which provider you go with, you can send and receive messages to everyone else.
+This is the same with Mastadon.
+You're not siloed into a single instance, and you can follow people from any other instance.
+Unlike email, it appears that with
+Mastadon you can actually migrate to different instances if you don't like your current one.